bellhyve/zelta/README.md

 ## Quick Start: Back up the universe using a policy

 `zelta match` and `zelta sync` are useful for migrations and backup scripts that deal with a small number of replication jobs interactively.
-To deal with large numbers of backup volumes, you can use `zelta backup` perform many backups and receive a human-readable backup report or JSON detail.
+To deal with large numbers of backup volumes, you can use `zelta policy` perform many backups and receive a human-readable backup report or JSON detail.

 Next, we'll use a policy configuration file to perform the same task as we did in the first example: backing up a local `zroot` source to `backups/my_zroot_backup`.
 Set up and edit **zelta.conf**.